nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1c.
 A duplicate event is detected:

   * 1c1.
-System displays a message informing the Talent Manager of the duplicate event and does not add it.
+TalentHub displays a message informing the Talent Manager of the duplicate event and does not add it.

     Use case ends.

 * 1d.
 Time clash is detected:

   * 1d1.
-System displays a message informing the Talent Manager of the time clash and does not add it.
+TalentHub displays a message informing the Talent Manager of the time clash and does not add it.

     Use case ends.

-**Use case: UC10 - Edit Events**
+**Use case: UC10 - Edit Event**

 **MSS**

 1. Talent Manager requests to edit the information of an event for a specific celebrity
-2. System change the information of the event
+2. TalentHub change the information of the event

 Use case ends.